mathieux51/gotodo/README.md

 - [x] Change to docker login `--password-stdi`
 - [x] Add project to CircleCI
 - [x] Read about CircleCI and Kubernetes
 - [x] Do we have to use a cloud provider to use CircleCI with Kubernetes?
-I don't think so
-- [ ] Create a cluster on CircleCi
+- [x] Create gcp cluster
-- [ ] Add Redis to Kubernetes and CircleCI
-- [ ] Make sure the db (Redis) tests are passing
+- [x] Make sure the db (Redis) tests are passing
+- [ ] Finish the two courses on Pluralsight
+- [ ] Connect to `gcp-cluster`
+- [ ] Deploy manually gotodo with helm
+- [ ] Setup CircleCi with Kubernetes
+- [ ] Run all tests (including the one with Redis) on CircleCI for a specific branch
 - [ ] Replace NodePort by LoadBalancer
 - [ ] Read more about Ingress
 - [ ] Replace LoadBalancer with Ingress